Introduction: Why IoT Observability Is Hard

 3.1 Rust-Based Core for Bare-Metal Performance

 Written in Rust, GreptimeDB eliminates GC pauses and null-pointer crashes common in Java alternatives.
-Benchmarks on an 8295-based vehicle head-unit achieved 700 K points-per-second at < 6 % single-core CPU and 135 MB RAM.
-That is crucial for power-constrained industrial gateways.
+Published benchmarks on an 8295-based vehicle head-unit sustained 700 K points-per-second at ~6% average single-core CPU (peak below 15%) and ~130 MB RAM.
+That headroom matters on power-constrained industrial gateways.

 3.2 Object-Storage First, SSD Optional